 The IUCN report went on to note that there was no evidence that China had restricted sales of tiger products to scientific and educational outlets, as they had always claimed; that NGOs had found tiger wine on sale; and that there was some evidence that stockpiles of tiger bone were leaking on to the market.
 In spite of this and the work of other NGOs, the Chinese draft claimed there had been “no systematic and comprehensive investigation”.

-Chinese delegates went on to claim that there had never been a consensus to pass 14.69 in 2007; that there was doubt about the meaning of words like ‘trade’ and ‘internal trade’; and that in relation to China’s failure to destroy its stockpiles of tiger bone, this was something which had merely been ‘urged’ by CITES, not ‘ordered’.
+Chinese delegates went on to claim once more that there had never been a consensus to pass 14.69 in 2007; that there was doubt about the meaning of words like ‘trade’ and ‘internal trade’; and that in relation to China’s failure to destroy its stockpiles of tiger bone, this was something which had merely been ‘urged’ by CITES, not ‘ordered’.

 This was poorly received by other members of the Big Cats Working Group, and an alliance of the US, the UK and India succeeded in re-writing the draft.
-The argument is expected to continue at the Johannesburg meeting.
+The argument is expected to continue this week at the Johannesburg meeting.

 Meanwhile, in Harbin, in north east China, one of the biggest tiger farms has found a new loophole in the law by cross-breeding tigers with lions.
 The Chinese say that the sale of ‘liger’ bones is not covered by the 1993 ban.